AaronBray/AaronBray.github.io/_posts/2025-10-01-Anonymous.md

 ![img]({{ '/assets/images/anon/14-anon.png' | relative_url }})

-We then get the flag on the /mnt directory where we had mounted our root folder to from the earlier command
+## We then get the flag on the /mnt directory where we had mounted our root folder with the earlier command

 {% highlight bash %}
 cd /mnt/root